-We encourage you to hold gatherings that are peaceful, lawful, do not disrupt traffic (unless prior arrangements with councils have been made), and do not obstruct or trespass on property or risk arrest.
+We encourage you to hold gatherings that are peaceful, follow any in-country COVID-19 guidelines on social distancing or indoor events, are lawful, do not disrupt traffic (unless prior arrangements with councils have been made), and do not obstruct or trespass on property or risk arrest.
 It is a good idea to let the police know about your event.
-It is important that event and activity coordinators obtain relevant security clearance and permits before undertaking public activities, and are sensitive to local laws and customs.
+It is important that event and activity coordinators obtain relevant security clearance and permits before undertaking public activities, and are sensitive to local laws and customs including those that have been brought into force for COVID-19.